-With the country in a state of emergency due to the COVID-19 pandemic, many people have found themselves laid off from work indefinitely.
+With the country in a state of emergency due to the COVID-19 pandemic, many people have been laid off from work indefinitely.
 The days are turning into weeks.
 The weeks are turning into months.
 People who have not been able to work have exhausted their savings and now have to look for other ways to pay their bills.
-This situation is causing a rise in unemployment and disability claims across the country.
+This situation is causing a rise in unemployment and disability claims nationwide.
 In this article, we will highlight the causes of rising unemployment and disability claim numbers, how it works when you file for long term disability and unemployment, and what you can do to build a strong claim.

 Why So Many Unemployment Claims?

-The number of people applying for disability and unemployment benefits is on the rise again.
+The number of people applying for disability and unemployment benefits is rising again.
 With the uncertainty that COVID-19 is causing in our economy, the number is likely to grow continuously until the government has a better handle on the situation.
-Across America, stores are closing their storefronts, using online options, pick up only options, or closing altogether.
-Florida Governor, Ron DeSantis, has closed all the beaches in Florida, which is having a negative effect on businesses like hotels, restaurants, and bars that depend on the tourism income to stay in business.
-Closures like these are happening all across the country, and as a result, many individuals are unable to work.
+Across America, stores are closing their storefronts, using online, pick-up-only options, or closing altogether.
+Florida Governor Ron DeSantis has closed all the beaches in Florida, negatively affecting businesses like hotels, restaurants, and bars that depend on tourism income to stay in business.
+Closures like these are happening nationwide, and as a result, many individuals cannot work.

 The Recession Effect

 A recession is the biggest cause of a rise in unemployment and disability claims.
-A 2015 study conducted by a group of economists measured the number of claims during The Great Recession from 2006 to 2012.
-The results of the study showed that the number of unemployed people rose, and so did claims for unemployment benefits and disability insurance benefits.
+A 2015 study by a group of economists measured the number of claims during The Great Recession from 2006 to 2012.
+The study results showed that the number of unemployed people rose, and so did claims for unemployment benefits and disability insurance benefits.
 The data also showed that 99% of all disability claims were denied on the initial filing.
-This was an effort to separate the people who were genuinely unable to work as a result of a disability from the people that were looking to supplement their income during the recession.
+This was an effort to separate the people who were genuinely unable to work as a result of a disability from the people who were looking to supplement their income during the recession.

 The Pandemic Effect

 This isn’t the first time a pandemic has caused a crisis.
-During the 1918 Influenza Pandemic, tens of thousands of people died, and millions were affected.
-A research report called Economic Effects of the 1918 Influenza Pandemic, written by Thomas Garrett, Economist for Federal Reserve Bank of St. Louis in 2007, recalls the way people became unemployed following the flu outbreak.
-In eerie detail, it nearly mimics the COVID-19 pandemic that we are dealing with today.
+During the 1918 Influenza Pandemic, tens of thousands died, and millions were affected.
+A research report called Economic Effects of the 1918 Influenza Pandemic, written by Thomas Garrett, Economist for Federal Reserve Bank of St. Louis in 2007, recalls how people became unemployed following the flu outbreak.
+In eerie detail, it nearly mimics the COVID-19 pandemic we are dealing with today.

 You also see a trend of conditional applicants.
-These are people who previously suffered from underlying health problems but would prefer to continue to work, so they put off whatever surgeries or other treatment plans their doctors have been recommending.
-These applicants would most likely qualify for benefits and now have decided it’s time to file since they are unable to work for other reasons.
+These people previously suffered from underlying health problems but would prefer to continue working, so they put off whatever surgeries or other treatment plans their doctors have recommended.
+These applicants would most likely qualify for benefits and now have decided it’s time to file since they cannot work for other reasons.

 However, the claims process is long and tedious.
 Data shows a high level of claims denied, which is interpreted as correlating to the high number of workers applying.
 Many applicants abandon the process and return to the workforce because of the strict application process and no work policies.

-During this period of social isolation, the CDC is recommending that people stay indoors.
-For people who already have a mental illness like depression and anxiety, this can be a trigger that sends them into a mental health crisis.
+During this social isolation period, the CDC recommends that people stay indoors.
+For people who already have a mental illness like depression and anxiety, this can trigger them into a mental health crisis.
 Social isolation in the older population is more severe.
-Social isolation is known to have adverse effects on your heart, lungs, and joints.
+Social isolation affects your heart, lungs, and joints adversely.
 As more people experience mental health issues due to this period of unemployment and isolation, we can expect a rise in claims accordingly.
-If you are unable to perform your job due to a mental health condition you may qualify to receive unemployment benefits or disability payments.
+If you cannot perform your job due to a mental health condition, you may qualify for unemployment benefits or disability payments.

 The Medical Advancement Effect

 The advances in modern medicine continue to improve the overall quality of life for millions of people every year.
-But just because you were able to survive an injury or illness that would have otherwise killed you 50 years ago doesn’t mean that you are symptom-free.
+But just because you survived an injury or illness that would have otherwise killed you 50 years ago doesn’t mean you are symptom-free.
 Soldiers returning from war with limbs missing and traumatic brain injuries still suffer from lifelong struggles with finding meaningful work.
-Older adults that have joint replacement surgeries may still live with chronic pain.
+Older adults who have joint replacement surgeries may still live with chronic pain.